Fertility Awareness Method (FAM)

 Method 1: The Calendar Method.
 This involves keeping track of your period and ovulation on a calendar.
 You need to do this for 6 cycles to accurately determine the length of your cycle, and if you find that it’s shorter than 27 days the method is not compatible with your cycle.

 Method 3: The Temperature Method.
 Every morning, before you do literally anything else, you need to check your temperature.
-You need to track your temperature for 3 cycles to establish what your temperature fluctuations are.
+You need to track your temperature for 3 cycles to work out what your temperature fluctuations are.
 After ovulation, your body temperature will rise by a few degrees, which will help to predict your fertility periods.

 Method 4: The Cervical Mucous Method (AKA The Ovulation Method).
 This method requires you to keep track of your vaginal discharge and cervical mucous levels on a fertility chart.
-You need to chart at least one full cycle, to determine the changes in colour, texture, smell and volume that help to determine when you’re ovulating and fertile.
+You need to chart at least one full cycle, to work out the changes in colour, texture, smell and volume that help to determine when you’re ovulating and fertile.